 - Procedures on student records shall be approved by the School Board and contained in the Student Educational Records Manual.
-Included shall be provisions of the Family Educational Rights and Privacy Act requirements relating to the surveying of students, the collecting of information from students for marketing purposes, and certain nonemergency medical examinations. - 2.
+Included shall be provisions of the No Child Left Behind Act requirements relating to the surveying of students, the collecting of information from students for marketing purposes, and certain nonemergency medical examinations. - 2.
 Parents and students shall be notified annually of their rights regarding education records. - 3.
 The District shall not collect or retain information including biometric information restricted by §1002.222, F.S. - 4.
 The individual records of children enrolled in the Voluntary Prekindergarten Education Program shall be maintained as confidential records exempt from the public records law as required by Florida Statutes. - 5.
 A school may release a student's education records to partners to an interagency agreement among the Department of Juvenile Justice, the school, law enforcement authorities and other signatory agencies as allowed by law. - 6.
-Student information that is confidential and exempt shall not be released except when authorized by \$1002.221, F.S. - 7.
-Reporting of student database information shall comply with these safeguards. - A. Data reported to the Florida Department of Education shall not disclose a student's name or identity unless required by Florida Statutes; - B. Data shall not be stored in a single file or released in such a manner that a complete student profile can be reported unless specified by Florida Statutes; and - C. Data shall be protected from unauthorized use at all times. - 8.
-Social security numbers may be collected from students - A. To be used as student identification numbers as allowed by §1008.386, F.S. until the Department of Education has issued a student identification number: - B. To facilitate the processing of student scholarships, college admission and other applications; and - C. For other purposes when consent of the parent or adult student is granted.
+Student information that is confidential and exempt shall not be released except when authorized by §1002.221, F.S. - 7.
+District, upon receiving a written request for another school, public or private, within or out of State, shall transfer within three (3) school days the records of the student. - A. The records to be transferred shall include: - 1.
+Category A and B (including disciplinary records with respect to suspension and expulsion) records as defined by Rule 6A-1.0955 F.A.C. - 2.
+Verified reports of serious or recurrent behavior patterns, including threat assessment evaluations and intervention services; and - 3.
+Psychological evaluations, including therapeutic treatment plans and therapy or progress notes created or maintained by School District or charter school staff, as appropriate. - 8.
+Reporting of student database information shall comply with these safeguards. - A. Data reported to the Florida Department of Education shall not disclose a student's name or identity unless required by Florida Statutes; - B. Data shall not be stored in a single file or released in such a manner that a complete student profile can be reported unless specified by Florida Statutes; and - C. Data shall be protected from unauthorized use at all times.

+- 9. Social security numbers may be collected from students - A. To be used as student identification numbers as allowed by §1008.386, F.S. until the Department of Education has issued a student identification number: - B. To facilitate the processing of student scholarships, college admission and other applications; and - C. For other purposes when consent of the parent or adult student is granted.

-1001.41, 1001.42, F.S.
-119.07(1), 119.071, 1001.43, 1001.52,1002.22,
+LAW(S) IMPLEMENTED: 119.07(1), 119.071, 1001.43, 1001.52,1002.22,